 Prior to joining Latham, Mr. Naftalis served as an Assistant United States Attorney in the Southern District of New York from 2006 to 2014.
-As a member of the Southern District’s Securities and Commodities Fraud Task Force, Mr. Naftalis investigated and prosecuted a wide range of white collar matters related to insider trading, accounting fraud, market manipulation and pump-and-dump schemes, broker-dealer and investment advisor fraud, mismarking of securities, dark pools and high-frequency trading, and virtual currencies.
-Among notable cases, he successfully prosecuted the two former hedge fund managers of the US$8 billion Amerindo Investment Advisors fund and the principals of the multi-billion dollar WG Trading hedge fund.
+As a member of the Southern District’s Securities and Commodities Fraud Task Force, Mr. Naftalis investigated and prosecuted a wide range of white collar matters related to insider trading, accounting fraud, market manipulation and pump-and-dump schemes, broker-dealer and investment advisor fraud, mismarking of securities, dark pools, high-frequency trading, and cryptocurrencies.

 As a member of the Southern District’s Terrorism and International Narcotics Unit, Mr. Naftalis led many of the government’s highest-profile extraterritorial investigations involving terrorism and national security, international money-laundering, and global narcotics trafficking that targeted senior al Qaeda and al Shabaab operatives and narcotics kingpins.
-He has conducted numerous investigations in parallel with US and foreign law-enforcement, intelligence services, and regulators such as the FBI, SEC, CFTC, FINRA, OFAC, DEA’s Special Operations Division, Department of Defense, Department of State, and High-Value Detainee Interrogation Group.
+He has deep experience conducting investigations in parallel with US and foreign law-enforcement, intelligence services, and regulators, including the FBI, SEC, CFTC, FINRA, OFAC, DEA’s Special Operations Division, Department of Defense, Department of State, and High-Value Detainee Interrogation Group.

 Mr. Naftalis is also an experienced first-chair trial and appellate lawyer.
-As an Assistant US Attorney, Mr. Naftalis tried eight federal jury trials, and briefed and argued more than 10 appeals before the US Court of Appeals for the Second Circuit, including addressing questions of first impression related to challenges to the extraterritorial reach of securities fraud prosecutions.
+He has tried eight federal jury trials, and briefed and argued more than 10 appeals before the US Court of Appeals for the Second Circuit, including addressing questions of first impression related to challenges to the extraterritorial reach of securities fraud prosecutions.

-In 2016, Mr. Naftalis was named to Law360’s national list of Rising Stars in the white collar area, and recognized as a Rising Star by the New York Law Journal.
-He is recommended by The Legal 500 US in the areas of corporate investigations and white collar criminal defense (2016-18).
-In 2012, Naftalis received the US Attorney General’s Award for Distinguished Service — the Department of Justice’s second highest award – for the successful prosecution of Ahmed Warsame, an al Shabaab commander and emissary to Al Qaeda in the Arabian Peninsula on terrorism charges.
+Mr. Naftalis is recognized by Chambers USA and The Legal 500 US in the areas of white-collar criminal defense and government investigations.
+In 2016, he was named to Law360’s list of Rising Stars in the White Collar area, and recognized as a Rising Star by the New York Law Journal.
+In 2012, Mr. Naftalis received the US Attorney General’s Award for Distinguished Service — the Department of Justice’s second highest award.

 Prior to joining the US Attorney’s Office, Mr. Naftalis clerked for Judge Jed S. Rakoff of the US District Court for the Southern District of New York and Judge Dennis Jacobs of the US Court of Appeals for the Second Circuit.